dangdo85/Project_2/Planning/planning.md

 User story:
-    User is able to use the app to look at posts of pets available for adoption or post a request for a specific pet.
+    User is able to use the app to look at posts of pets available for adoption or pet items available for sale.
 Use is able to create an account and must have account to create a post.
 User is able to edit and delete post he/she has created.
 User is able to sign in and log out of account.

 As a user:
 - create user's account